greenbone/docs/src/22.4/kali/troubleshooting.md

 sudo apt autoremove
 ```

-Now we are left with only the new PostgreSQL cluster.
+Now only the new PostgreSQL cluster exists.

 ```{code-block}
 :caption: Listing the existing PostgreSQL clusters